 Step 4: Optimize your existing content.

-To achieve your SEO goals, it’s essential that every page on your site targets one to two keywords that are important to your business.
-That ensures your content strategy is built around what your users are actually searching for instead of making assumptions.
+To achieve your SEO goals, every page on your site must target one to two important keywords for your business.
+That ensures your content strategy is built around what your users are actually searching for.

-Updating your content in this way will take time and that’s okay.
-Content optimization is not something you can do once and check off the list — it’s something you must continuously do to improve.
-With that in mind, aim to work on 5 to 10 pages per week.
+Updating your content this way will take time, and that’s okay.
+Content optimization is not something you can do once and check off the list.
+These updates are something you must continuously do to improve.

 Step 5: Set up 301 redirects.

 When auditing the content on your site, you’ll discover some low-value pages that aren’t worth updating.
-These pages might be outdated, redundant, or irrelevant to your business, which is why they’re bringing in virtually zero qualified traffic.
+These pages might be outdated, redundant, or irrelevant to your business.
+You’ll likely find that they’re bringing in virtually zero qualified traffic.

-While you can safely archive pages that don’t have any backlinks or meet any other performance criteria, you’ll want to redirect any pages that have at least one backlink or are ranking lower than another page for the same set of keywords.
+You can safely archive pages that don’t have any backlinks or meet any other performance criteria.
+However, you’ll want to redirect any pages with at least one backlink or a ranking lower than another page for the same set of keywords.

 You’ll also need to set up redirects if you change your URL structure.
 Say, for example, you install an SSL certificate on your site.
 In that case, you’ll need to redirect all http://yourwebsite.com pages to https://yourwebsite.com.

-Redirects ensures that any visitors or search engine crawlers that end up those pages are sent to existing content on your site.
-That’s why setting up 301 redirects is considered one of the most important steps in retaining traffic and rankings (if not the most important).
+Redirects ensure that any visitors or search engine crawlers that end up on deleted pages are sent to existing content on your site.
+That’s why setting up 301 redirects is considered one of the most important steps in retaining traffic and rankings.
+In fact, it’s often considered the most important.

 Step 6: Update your site architecture.

-For example, your homepage might link to your About Us, Products, Services, News, and Contact Us page as well as your blog homepage.
+Your homepage might link to your About Us, Products, Services, News, and Contact Us pages.
 Each of these pages will link out to different content on your site.
-For example, the blog homepage might link to category pages, which each link to individual blog posts.
+For example, the blog homepage might link to category pages, each linking to individual blog posts.
 These, in turn, link to author pages.

-This structure helps search bots not only understand the relationship among pages but also the importance of individual pages.
-Because more pages link to your blog homepage than an author page, for example, search engines give more importance to the blog homepage.
+This structure helps search bots understand the relationship among pages and the importance of individual pages.
+For example, because more pages link to your blog homepage than an author page, search engines give more importance to the blog homepage.

-Take a look at an example of this site architecture below.
+Take a look at an example of this site’s architecture below.

-This makes navigating the blog more intuitive for both visitors and search engine crawlers.
+This makes navigating the site more intuitive for visitors and search engine crawlers.